TheoW03/JNebula/src/org/JNebula/Docs/compenets/Compenent.md

 `` public void update(float dt) ``
 gets called at every frame. dt as delta time
 ----
-`` public void sendtoGPU(int shaderProgram, loadShader sh)`` this is meant for if you have shaders. its what you call to send the uniform vars stuff to the GPU
+`` public void sendtoGPU(int shaderProgram, loadShader sh)``  sends stuff to GLSL, shader.

 ---
-if you want custom scripts. have it inherit this
+if you want custom scripts. have it in-herit this